 Ritchie Lovejoy was born on the first day of the year 1908 in Mountain View, California.
 His father was a fruit farmer, his mother the daughter of a prominent California architect, George W. Page.
 Lovejoy worked as a journalist in Monterey and Alaska, as a copywriter, author, artist, illustrator, and cartoonist.
 Perhaps he met his wife, Alaskan Natalya "Tal" Kashevaroff, while in Alaska.
 Her sister Sasha married one of Lovejoy's associates, the novelist, historian, conservationist, and explorer Jack Calvin (1901-1985).
 (Calvin wrote an account of a canoe trip he made up the inland passage, from Tacoma to Juneau, in the July 1933 issue of National Geographic.)
 In 1930, Lovejoy was living in San Francisco and employed as an artist.
 By the end of the decade, he was ready to give up work as a copywriter upon receiving Steinbeck's gift of the proceeds from his Pulitzer Prize.

 Lovejoy may never have fulfilled the promise implied by Steinbeck's gift.
-A novel seems to have gone unfinished.
+His novel Taku Wind was completed (contrary to the previous version of this posting) but never published.
 His one credit for Weird Tales was a story called "Thrice Dead," published in November 1929 when Lovejoy was just twenty-one years old.
 However, Lovejoy illustrated a classic of ecology, Between Pacific Tides, by Edward Ricketts (1897-1948), Jack Calvin, and, in later editions, Joel Hedgpeth (1911-2006).
 Coincidentally, the book was published in the same year as The Grapes of Wrath.
 Among the others in Steinbeck's circle in the Monterey area were Henry Miller (1891-1980) and Joseph Campbell (1904-1987).
 Most of these men outlived Ritchie Lovejoy, who died on July 10, 1956, in Monterey.